 I picked up a cheap shower caddy and stuffed it full of all the small summer essentials I could think of from must-haves like sunscreen, bugspray, and sun glasses, to practical items like a first aid kit, hand sanitizer and hair elastics.
 Here are a few of the items we tote along:

 Here's how to build your own Summer Essentials Beach and Boat Tote:

-Bug Spray - we spend a lot of time up in Maine where the mosquitos can carry off small children in the evenings.
+- Bug Spray - we spend a lot of time up in Maine where the mosquitos can carry off small children in the evenings.
 You want a product with 10-25% DEET so you have protection against ticks as well.
 (You can get additional Tick Advice from our pediatrician here.)
 We use OFF!
 Familycare on the kids, Mr. Juggling Act prefers Off!
 Deep Woods for himself.

-Anti-Bite Medicine - see above!
+- Anti-Bite Medicine - see above!
 This helps stop the itch, at least for a little while!
 After Bite Kids is my go-to when the kids are scratching!

-Benadryl Cream - Ethan tends to have small allergic reactions to certain bug bites, just like his grandfather.
+- Benadryl Cream - Ethan tends to have small allergic reactions to certain bug bites, just like his grandfather.
 Have this cream on hand helps soothe those.
 This cooling gel is our favorite.

-Hair Accessories & Comb - keeping your hair out of your face is a must, and extras come in handy for little ones that like to pull out their braids!
+- Hair Accessories & Comb - keeping your hair out of your face is a must, and extras come in handy for little ones that like to pull out their braids!
 I swear by these ouchless elastics, and we attempt to tame Olivia's wispy curls with snap clips.
-A wide tooth comb comes in really handy, too.
+A wide-tooth comb comes in really handy, too.

-Extra Sunglasses - your eyes need sun protection soon.
+- Extra Sunglasses - your eyes need sun protection soon.
 My kids are forever misplacing their glasses, so I bring a spare pair for each of them.

-Baby Powder - this works wonders for getting sand off wet skin.
+- Baby Powder - this works wonders for getting sand off wet skin.
 Sprinkle on sandy feet, hands, legs, etc then gently brush off.
 The sand will fall right off, and the kids will smell great on the way home!
-(My favorite is this lavender scented one.)
+(My favorite is this lavender-scented one.)

-Beach & Boat Tips:
+Summer Essentials Beach & Boat Tips:

 I love these Tuga Bucket Hats for girls and boys, they offer UPF 50 protection from the sun.
 They cover the back of the neck and ears, two places my kiddos are always prone to burns.
 I love the adjustable strap, too, which comes in especially handy in when we're out on the boat.
 Swim shirts are a must, too.